All illustrations on this page are copyright © Jean Mackey Lebleu. Artwork created by children or workshop students are copyright of those artists.

 For more information about Illustration Research please click here: www.illustrationresearch.co.uk

 Also in Scotland…my illustration raised £450 for Macmillan Cancer Support Glasgow!

 Over to Glasgow!
 The same weekend of November 11th -12th my illustration of Glasgow Central Station (below) went up for auction at a fundraising ball for Glasgow’s Macmillan Cancer Support services.
 My past two donated images for a previous ball sold for £600 in total; I am very happy to report that one image of Central Station was sold for £450.00!

 If you would like more information about making donations or volunteering for Macmillan Cancer Support, you can start by clicking here: http://www.macmillan.org.uk/fundraising/inyourarea/scotland/scotland.aspx

 And in other good news, earlier this year I was very honoured to be selected for the shortlist of the Association of Illustrators’ World Illustration Awards 2016, sponsored by the Directory of Illustration.
 My work continues to be on display on the AOI website under the ‘Self Initiated Work’ category for my project ‘Vinyl to Cloud’ – you can see it by clicking on this link:

 All images on every page of this website are copyright © by Jean Mackey Lebleu.
 All rights reserved.
+Artwork created by children or workshop participants are the copyright of those artists.
 Please do not use any of my images without my written permission, because it is prohibited.
 Thank you!